An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Study: Target Features for MVM

-\paragraph{Summary.} Among all targets, regressing RGB values (Pixel) and distilling features from Swin-B~\cite{liu2021swin} (SIF) are the only two that produce consistent gains over the baseline on both downstream tasks.
+\textbf{Summary.} We hypothesize that many factors could lead to the low performance of an MVM target, such as its own characteristics (\textit{e.g.}, local vs. global features); the target model; the loss design; or the mismatch between pre-train objectives and downstream focus.
+We try our best to compare them rigorously with controlled experiments to find the best setting.
+Based on our experiments, regressing RGB values (Pixel) and distilling features from Swin-B~\cite{liu2021swin} (SIF) are the only two that produce consistent gains over the baseline on both downstream tasks.
 MVM with SIF achieves the best performance, with a gain of +0.7\% on TGIF-Frame and +5.8\% on AveR for DiDeMo-Retrieval over the baseline.
 Therefore, we use SIF as the default target for MVM in the following sections, unless specified otherwise.